JethroHemmann/QuickLookProtein/README.md

 - Rotation speed (no rotation, slow, **medium**, fast)
 - Background color (any color, or **transparent**)

-Note, that the *cartoon* style only works for proteins.
+Note that the *cartoon* style only works for proteins.

 In future releases and depending on user feedback, I might implement additional customizations.